 When the team can work together like this, it produces a better result for the customer.
 The customer will feel important as all their objections will be remembered (as will the things they actually like and need), giving the sales experience a personal touch.

-Because they feel valued, their trust will be increased, which leads to more sales being made – customers will buy more readily from businesses they feel they can trust.
+Because they feel valued, their trust will be increased, which leads to more sales.
+Customers will buy more readily from businesses they feel they can trust.

 It doesn’t matter what kind of sales cycle your business uses, as pipelines and funnels and any other shape, size, or description of a sales cycle can be managed effectively by sharing the relevant information in a timely and accessible manner.